Spitgranger/capstone/docs/ProblemStatementAndGoals/ProblemStatement.md

 ## 1.3 Stakeholders

 The stakeholder for this project is the City of Hamilton, Water Division.
-Primary stakeholders with the City are the Facilities team, but also includes the SCADA (Supervisory Control and Data Acquisition) and Corporate Security.
-Depending on what is decided during the requirements gathering process, other stakeholders from the City may need to be included in the project.
+Primary stakeholders with the City are the Facilities team, SCADA (Supervisory Control and Data Acquisition) team, and Corporate Security.
+Depending on what is decided during the requirements gathering process, other stakeholders from the City may need to be included in the project, such as City IT.
 * City of Hamilton, Water Division.
 Primary stakeholder and client for the project.
 * Facilities Team.
 Subdivision of the primary stakeholder.
 * SCADA (Supervisory Control and Data Acquisition).
 Subdivision of the primary stakeholder.